staeter/work-in-progress/dialogue.md

 This section introduces the *core principles* we believe are needed for *Dialogue* to fulfill its goal.
 They are fairly general but clarify the aims of the platform.

-- **Empathic**: Support peoples physical and mental wellbeing, foster honesty, mutual understanding, inclusiveness and constructive communication.
+- **Empathic**: Support peoples physical and mental wellbeing, foster honesty, mutual respect and understanding, inclusiveness and constructive communication.
 - **Assertive**: Encourages people to stand up for their own needs and values, to confront differing opinions and ideas and promote moderation in the face of domination, harassment and instrumentalization.
 - **Optimistic**: Builds confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity and collective action.
 - **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
 - **Expressive**: Provide spaces and tools for collaborative content production, creative expression, public discourse and knowledge sharing.
 - **Informative**: Create community-driven systems for news gathering, investigation and reporting able to highlights biasses and diverging opinions.
 - **Democratic**: Make bottom up, collective human organizing and decision-making more efficient, reliable and accessible than centralized systems both at local and global scales.
+- **Deliberate**: Provide methods and tools for collaborative deliberation, discussion and thoughtful consideration of differing opinions.
 - **Accessible**: Ensure accessibility and ease of use to the largest amount of people possible by considering their technical knowledge, economical status, cultural background, physical and mental disabilities, language, literacy and every other possibly hindering factor.
 - **Attractive**: Bring local and online communities onboard by implementing win win mechanisms and focusing on their concrete needs.
 - **Private**: Guarantee personal data sovereignty and communication confidentiality.